How I Transformed My Creative Business After Burnout

 The Power of Seasons

-I’m now offering a ‘try before you commit’ model for my one-on-one coaching.
-To ensure compatibility, we begin with one session before committing to a longer-term project.
+I’m also currently offering a ‘try before you commit’ model for my one-on-one coaching.
+To ensure that I am compatible with my clients, we begin with one session before committing to a longer-term project.

-Then, I offer longer coaching packages structured in 2-3 month seasons, not in extended commitments of six months to a year.
+Then, I offer longer coaching packages structured in 2-3 month seasons.
 This allows regular check-ins, progress evaluations, and decisions about continuation—creating natural breaks that prevent burnout and keep the relationship energizing for everyone.

 Know that just because you create something doesn’t mean you have to offer it forever.